Version: 2.1 – Last updated: June 18, 2026.

 -Unjustified mass biometric surveillance or any other practice expressly prohibited by law.

-Most AI solutions offered by Polaria Tech (particularly our AI chatbots) fall under the limited-risk category as defined by the AI Act.
+Most of the AI solutions offered by Polaria Tech (particularly our AI chatbots) fall under the limited-risk category as defined by the AI Act.
 These systems do not pose a high risk to safety or fundamental rights, and are therefore not subject to the strict obligations and prior assessments imposed on high-risk AIs.
 However, they must comply with certain specific transparency obligations stipulated by the regulation for limited-risk AI systems.

 In accordance with the Regulation (Chapter IV on Transparency) and our ethical commitment, Polaria Tech implements all transparency measures required for AI systems intended to interact with the public or generate content.
 These measures aim to ensure that users are always aware that they are interacting with an AI or consuming AI-generated content, in order to preserve trust and clarity.
 The main transparency obligations applied by Polaria Tech are as follows: